lhellemons/php-value-objects/docs/single-value-objects.md

 ----------

 In most cases, you won't want to accept just any scalar value.
-In that case, you can override the `validateValue` method from `SingleValueObjectTrait` and add any validation you might need:
+In that case, you can override the `validateRawValue` method from `SingleValueObjectTrait` and add any validation you might need:

 ```php